 In the digital era that we live in, people have started escaping the concept of 9-5 to hop into the field of freelancing.
 The freelance industry is experiencing rapid growth as it comes with the flexibility of working hours and you can work from wherever you live.

-In this article, we are going to talk about the freelance statistics in terms of popular freelance platforms, highest paying freelance jobs, the growth of this industry, and a lot more.
+In this article, we are going to talk about freelance statistics in terms of popular freelance platforms, the highest-paying freelance jobs, the growth of this industry, and a lot more.

 Let’s start with some of the most important freelance statistics…